Two Blue Dyes with Very Different Trajectories

 Modern Applications and Use

 Methylene blue has transitioned from a purely clinical tool to a compound of interest in the wellness and longevity space.
 Low-dose oral use (typically 5–15 mg per day) is used by biohackers and health-conscious people for mitochondrial support, cognitive enhancement, and antioxidant protection.
-Products like the NooBlue Ultimate Methylene Blue Capsules (60 × 5 mg) are designed in detail for this daily use use case.
+Products like the NooBlue Ultimate Methylene Blue Capsules (60 × 5 mg) are formulated for this daily-use case.

 Gentian violet has no presence in the supplement market and no basis for oral use.
 Its modern use is limited to topical applications in specific clinical settings — and even that use has contracted due to safety concerns (discussed below).
 You will not find gentian violet capsules in health stores, and there is no research supporting its oral use for wellness purposes.